Continuous Record Asymptotics for Change-Points Models

-Additional relevant remarks follow; more details are provided in Section \ref{Subsection Infeasible-Density-of}.
-The size of the shift plays a key role in determining the density of the asymptotic distribution.
+Additional relevant remarks follow; more details are provided in the supplement.
+The magnitude of the break plays a key role in determining the density of the asymptotic distribution.
 More precisely, the density displays interesting properties which change when the signal-to-noise ratio as well as other parameters of the model change.
 Moreover, the distribution in Theorem \ref{Theorem 1} is able to reproduce important features of the small-sample results obtained via simulations {[}e.g., \citet{bai/perron:06}{]}.
 First, the second moments of the regressors impact the asymptotic mean as well as the second-order behavior of the break point estimator (e.g., the persistence of the regressors influences the finite-sample performance of the estimator).
 Second, the continuous record setting manages to preserve information about the time span $N$ of the data, a clear advantage since the location of the true break point matters for the small-sample distribution of the estimator.
 It has been shown via simulations that in small-samples the break point estimator tends to be imprecise if the break size is small, and some bias arises if the break point is not at mid-sample.
 In our framework, the (trimmed) time horizon $\left[N\pi,\,N\left(1-\pi\right)\right]$ is fixed and thus we can distinguish between the statistical content of the segments $\left[N\pi,\,N_{b}^{0}\right]$ and $\left[N_{b}^{0},\,N\left(1-\pi\right)\right]$.
 In contrast, this is not feasible under the classical shrinkage large-$N$ asymptotics because both the pre- and post-break segments increase proportionately and mixing conditions are imposed so that the only relevant information is a neighborhood around the true break date.
-As for the relative impact of time span $N$ versus sample size $T$ on the precision of the estimator, the time span plays a key role and has a more pronounced impact relative to the sample size.
-Details on how to simulate the limiting distribution in Theorem \ref{Theorem 1} are given in Section \ref{subsec:Simulation-of-the LD in Theorem 4.1}.
+Details on how to simulate the limiting distribution in Theorem \ref{Theorem 1} are given in Section \ref{subsec:Simulation-of-the LD in Theorem 4.1} of the supplement.